 On a Cumulus Linux switch, you can see the hardware hash with the

 cl-ecmpcalc command.
-In the illustration above, two flows originate from a remote user destined to the anycast IP address.
+In Figure 2, two flows originate from a remote user destined to the anycast IP address.
 Each session has a different source port.
-Use the
+Using the

-cl-ecmpcalc command to see that the sessions hash to different egress ports.
+cl-ecmpcalc command, you can see that the sessions were hashed to different egress ports.

 cumulus@spine02$ sudo cl-ecmpcalc -p udp -s 10.2.0.100 --sport 32700 -d 172.31.255.66 --dport 53 -i swp51 ecmpcalc: will query hardware swp2 cumulus@spine02$ sudo cl-ecmpcalc -p udp -s 10.2.0.100 --sport 31884 -d 172.31.255.66 --dport 53 -i swp51 ecmpcalc: will query hardware swp3